Praktiseer

-Praktiseer is a town in Sekhukhune District Municipality in the Limpopo province of South Africa.
+Praktiseer is a township in Sekhukhune District Municipality in the Limpopo province of South Africa.

 It is made up of 5 sub-sections namely: Shushumela (written as Šušumela) extension 1, extension 2, Dark City, and Kasi, sikiring and lately Tswelopele park.

 Praktiseer has a public health clinic situated in Kasi,4 primary schools namely Bogwasha, Itirele, Koboti and Batubatse, two public high schools (Kweledi Secondary School and Leolo High School) and a private high school, Ntlhahlole.
 It is also a home to a TVET college Sekhukhune FET college formerly known as Dr. C.N Phatudi college of education.
-Neighbouring three villages namely; Shushumela, Ga Motodi and Bothashoek.
+Neighbouring three villages namely; Alverton, Ga Motodi and Bothashoek.
 Praktiseer is one of the fastest developing townships in the Sekhukhune District Municipality.